-If a child leaves during the funded period and you are not able to fill their place we will not generally reclaim funding although there are some circumstances where the funding can be reclaimed including:
+If a child leaves during the funded period and you are not able to fill their place we will not generally reclaim funding unless:

-- an inadequate outcome following an Ofsted inspection - the child moves house - there is a change in a parent's employment circumstances - where a child has special needs and a different setting would be more appropriate. - where there has been social worker involvement.
+• You receive an inadequate outcome following an Ofsted inspection

+- the child moves to a new house - there is a change in a parent's employment circumstances - where a child has special educational needs or a disability and a different setting would be more appropriate. - where there has been social worker involvement.